splunk/public-o11y-docs/gdi/couchdb/couchdb.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `couchdb` monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `couchdb` monitor using the Smart Agent receiver.
 It monitors metrics from CouchDB instances by calling the `_stats` endpoint for instances.

 ## Installation